Johnpaulreju/Digit_duel/public/sounds/README.md

 # Sound Assets

-Place the following audio files in this folder to enable sound effects:
+These files power the in-game sound effects.
+Replace them with your own clips if desired.

-- click.mp3
+- `click.mp3` – button presses / interactions
-- win.mp3
+- `win.mp3` – victory celebration
-- lose.mp3
+- `lose.mp3` – defeat cue

-They can be any short MP3 clips (click/pop, victory, defeat).
-The game references these paths via the `use-sound` hooks in `RoomClient.tsx`.
+Keep the filenames the same so the `use-sound` hooks in `RoomClient.tsx` can locate them.